wannier-developers/wannier90/docs/docs/user_guide/wannier90/parameters.md

 -   `down`. $|\psi|\times sign(Re\{\psi\})$ if
     `wannier_plot_spinor_phase = true`, otherwise $|\psi|$

+!!! note
-Note: making a visual representation of a spinor WF is not as straightforward as for a scalar WF.
+    making a visual representation of a spinor WF is not as straightforward as for a scalar WF.
 While a scalar WF is typically a real valued function, a spinor WF is a complex, two component spinor.
     `wannier90` is able to plot several different quantities derived from a spinor WF which should give you a good idea of the nature of the WF.

 ### `logical :: wannier_plot_spinor_phase`